Virginia Beach Gunman Gave Two Weeks’ Notice Hours Before Shooting Colleagues

 The disgruntled city employee killed 12 people Friday afternoon after opening fire.

-It was not immediately clear why DeWayne Craddock resigned from his post in the city’s Department of Public Utilities where he had worked for 15 years and what he wrote in his resignation email.
+It was not immediately clear why DeWayne Craddock resigned from his post in the city’s Department of Public Utilities where he had worked for 15 years and what he wrote in his resignation email, which was sent to his chain of command Friday morning.
+Craddock had not gone to work that day, the authorities said.

+Investigators were working to reconstruct how he spent his day before he arrived at the government complex around 4 p.m., armed with handguns he has purchased legally and opened fire.

+At a press conference on Sunday morning,Virginia Beach city manager Dave Hansen said Craddock’s work performance was “satisfactory.”

 This is a developing story.
 Check back for more details.